Sevilla FC: Stadium

 In their first fifty years Sevilla played their home matches in various locations around Seville: la Trinidad Field, the Mercantile Field, 'La Victoria' Stadium and the Estadio de Nervión.

 The Ramón Sánchez Pizjuán Stadium was first planned in 1937 when the land was bought near to the then-home of Sevilla, in Nervión, and construction began in 1954.
 A contest was held for its design, won by the architect Manuel Muñoz Monasterio, who had also designed the home of Real Madrid, the Santiago Bernabéu Stadium.

 The construction of the stadium was completed in the summer of 1958 and was inaugurated on 7 September of the same year with a friendly match against Real Jaén.
 The east and west grandstands to the stadium were finished in 1974 under the presidency of Eugenio Montes Cabezas and increased the stadium's capacity to 70,000.
-The visor, the mosaic on the main façade (by Santiago del Campo) and the new lighting were added for the 1982 FIFA World Cup, in which it held a group game between the Soviet Union and Brazil, as well as a semi-final between France and West Germany.
+For the 1982 World Cup, capacity was reduced from 70,000 to 66,000, and things were added like new lighting, the visor, and the mosaic on the main façade (by Santiago del Campo).
+The stadium held two World Cup games; a group match between the Soviet Union and Brazil, as well as a semi-final between France and West Germany.

 The 1986 European Cup Final was held in the stadium, and won by Steaua București against Barcelona.
 The capacity of the stadium was reduced to approximately 60,000.
-The last modification was made during the mid-1990s, when according to FIFA rules, all standing areas were redeveloped into seating, reducing the capacity to the present 42,714.
+The last big modification was made during the mid-1990s, when according to FIFA rules, all standing areas had to be redeveloped into seating, reducing the capacity to the present 42,714.

 The Spain national team have played 26 matches in the stadium since 1961, unbeaten with 21 wins and 5 draws.
 To mark the club's centenary in 2005, an allegorical mosaic designed by Ben Yessef was built above the southern gate, depicting the history of the city of Seville.
 Above it, the club's badge floated in the wind.
 The stadium currently houses the headquarters of the club's media, as well as an official store, club museum and trophy cabinet.